-Access the definitive guide for transporting instruments into the EU and Northern Ireland.
+Access the ISM's comprehensive guide to transporting instruments into the EU and Northern Ireland.

 Brexit has created enormous complexities for artists travelling to and from the UK.
 There are new rules to follow and processes to complete that our members need to understand.
 DCMS has recently released a series of checklists for touring in Europe which includes information for musicians.

 Our Brexit advice pages offer further information on visas and work permits for UK artists, ATA carnets, CITES and EU workers coming to the UK.
 If you have consulted these pages and still have questions, or wish to become a member, then please contact [email protected] or call 020 7221 3499.

 All UK nationals holding a valid passport (with at least six months' validity) can travel for up to 90 days in a 180-day period in the Schengen area under the existing visa-waiver regime.
 However, as of 1 January 2021, each Member State can now choose to treat UK citizens as ‘visa nationals’ when entering that country for paid work and may require both a visa and a work permit.

 Whilst some EU countries offer exemptions for cultural activity, many Member States require visas and/or short-term work permits (see ISM overview).
 We strongly encourage organisations and individuals to check with the consular authorities for the countries they will be working in before travelling.
 This is a very complex picture and we continue to lobby government for clear guidance to help navigate the different entry requirements in each EU Member State.